Vauxhall Corsa Review & Prices

 While there’s plenty of space up front in the Corsa, those in the rear will be pretty cramped.
 It’s not the most exciting-looking cabin either

 Those sitting in the front of the Vauxhall Corsa won’t be left wanting for space.
 There’s plenty of adjustment in the driver’s seat for anyone big or small to find their ideal driving position, and the seats are pretty comfortable as well.
-Top-spec cars even get a massage function for the driver, a feature usually reserved for much more premium models.
+The pedals can be a bit awkward for some, but top-spec cars get a massage function for the driver - a feature usually reserved for much more premium models.

-That range-topping model also gets Alcantara suede-like upholstery, as well as heated front seats and steering wheel.
-It is a shame though that a lot of the Corsa’s cabin is finished in black or grey plastic, and it’s missing the overall design flair of the mechanically-similar Peugeot 208.
+That range-topping model also gets Alcantara suede-like upholstery, but it’s a shame that a lot of the Corsa’s cabin is finished in black or grey plastic, and it’s missing the overall design flair of the mechanically-similar Peugeot 208.

 Space in the back seats